-As is common in the surety industry, sureties issue bonds on a project-by-project basis, and can decline to issue bonds at any time.
+As is common in the surety industry, sureties issue bonds on a project-by-project basis and can decline to issue bonds at any time.
 We believe that our relationships with our sureties will allow us to provide surety bonds as they are required.
-However, current market conditions as well as changes in our sureties' assessment of our operating and financial risk could cause our sureties to decline to issue bonds for our work.
+However, current market conditions, as well as changes in our sureties' assessment of our operating and financial risk, could cause our sureties to decline to issue bonds for our work.
 If our sureties decline to issue bonds for our work, our alternatives would include posting other forms of collateral for project performance, such as letters of credit or cash, seeking bonding capacity from other sureties, or engaging in more projects that do not require surety bonds.
 In addition, if we are awarded a project for which a surety bond is required but we are unable to obtain a surety bond, the result can be a claim for damages by the customer for the costs of replacing us with another contractor.

-As of March 31, 2010, we utilized a combination of cash and letters of credit totaling \$10.1 million to collateralize our obligations to our sureties, which was comprised of \$3.5 million in letters of credit and \$6.6 million of cash and accumulated interest (as is included in Other Non-Current Assets).
+As of June 30, 2010, we utilized a combination of cash and letters of credit totaling \$10.1 million to collateralize our obligations to our sureties, which was comprised of \$3.5 million in letters of credit and \$6.6 million of cash and accumulated interest (as is included in Other Non-Current Assets in our consolidated balance sheet).
 Posting letters of credit in favor of our sureties reduces the borrowing availability under our Revolving Credit Facility.
-As of March 31, 2010, the estimated cost to complete our bonded projects was approximately \$58.3 million.
+As of June 30, 2010, the estimated cost to complete our bonded projects was approximately \$117.9 million.
+On May 7, 2010 we entered into a new surety agreement.
 We evaluate our bonding requirements on a regular basis, including the terms offered by our sureties.
-We believe the bonding capacity presently provided by our sureties is adequate for our operations currently and for the foreseeable future.
+We believe the bonding capacity presently provided by our sureties is adequate for our current operations and will be adequate for our operations for the foreseeable future.